 To help you coordinate with your fellow students regarding experiments, coming to lab after hours and on weekends, and/or meeting to study, a class Slack account will be made.
 Please make sure to download the app on either your phone and/or your computer; it functions similarly to other texting apps but without you having to share your cell phone number.
 You will need your uoregon email to join our class Slack channel.
+Keep in mind that if you do not use Slack actively (such as sending a message), it may kick you off.
 Please remember that this channel is an extension of the University, and all codes of conduct will apply.
 If evidence of inappropriate behavior or cheating is detected, you risk being ejected from the Slack channel, along with any other appropriate disciplinary measures.

 The Slack channel is designed to be used solely by you and your classmates and not to communicate with the teaching staff.
-All questions should be sent to your instructor and GEs via email and all official class communication will be done through canvas announcements.
+All questions should be sent to your instructor, GEs, and BULAs via email and all official class communication will be done through canvas announcements.